rhocela/wisdom-walk/docs/intro.md

 :::tip Read at your own pace 🙂
 Go at your own pace and use the **Day #s** as a way to track your progress, rather than a rigid schedule.
 Quality over speed is the goal.
 Take your time, meditate on the passages, ask the Holy Spirit for insights, and enjoy the journey!
 :::

+## Types of Passages Included

+In each passage indicates the literary genre to help you understand how to read it. these are the genres and how to read them (like literally , etc):

+- **Narrative:** Stories that tell what happened.
+Read them as historical accounts with characters, settings, and plots.
+- **Poetry:** Songs and wisdom literature.
+Read them for their artistic expression and emotional depth.
+- **Gospel:** Accounts of Jesus' life, death, and resurrection.
+Read them to understand the person and work of Christ.
+- **Epistle:** Letters addressing early Christian communities.
+Read them for theological teaching and practical application.
+- **Prophecy:** Messages from God delivered through prophets.
+Read them with an awareness of their historical context and future fulfillment.
+- **Apocalyptic:** Revelations about the end times and God's ultimate victory.
+Read them for their symbolic language and hope-filled message.
+- **Wisdom:** Teachings on how to live a godly life.
+Read them for practical guidance and moral insight.